• Skip to primary navigation

 Instructions

-2. Make the sausage and apple filling.
+3. Make the sausage and apple filling.
 Heat a large skillet to medium-high heat, add some olive oil to the pan then add the sausage and break it up with a spoon or spatula as it cooks.
 Once the meat is no longer pink add in the onions, celery, and garlic.
 Toss and cook that for a few minutes then add in the fresh herbs, spinach, and stock if needed to deglaze the bottom of the pan.
-Cook until the spinach is wilted.
+Cook until the spinach is wilted, about 3-4 minutes.
 Remove the pan from the heat add in the diced apples, cranberries, and pecans, and toss that all together.

-3. Fill the squash.
-Scoop out the flesh of the squash leaving a ½-3/4 inch border around the edge of the squash and about 2.5 inches from the bottom.
+4. Fill the squash.
+Use a spoon to Scoop out the flesh of the squash leaving a ½-3/4 inch border around the edge of the squash and about 2.5 inches from the bottom.
 You can use the extra squash for soup or mashed butternut squash.
 Divide the sausage and apple filling evenly between the halves of the squash.
 If desired, top with a little sprinkle of parmesan cheese.
-Place the squash back into the oven and brown the top for about 10 minutes.
+Place the squash back in the oven and brown the top for 10 minutes at 400°F.

 Equipment